top of page

 San Francisco's Foggy

-It was rumored that the floundering Whitney couple, desperate, actually tried to get mafia financing at some point for the looming hefty balance coming due.
+It was rumored that the floundering Whitney couple, desperate, actually tried to get mafia financing at one point to cover the looming hefty balance.
 In any event, they finally snagged a last-minute investment loan from San Francisco entrepreneur John Foggy.

-Foggy no doubt sensed a potential business opportunity if the couple defaulted, and it must've seemed probable that they would.
+With the Whitneys using the place for collateral, Foggy no doubt sensed a potential business opportunity if they defaulted, and it might've seemed very likely that they would.

-In less than two years, during which time the over-their-heads couple -- reportedly a bit whacked-out -- let place go to wrack and ruin, and they indeed gave up their misguided efforts, throwing in towel, and the place went into foreclosure for back taxes.
+In less than two years, during which time the over-their-heads couple -- reportedly a bit whacked-out -- let the place go to wrack and ruin, they indeed gave up their misguided efforts, threw in towel, and the place went into foreclosure for taxes owed.

-Foggy then promptly snapped up the property at a county auction for the $20,000 back-taxes and penalties due.
+Foggy then promptly snapped up the property at a county auction for the $20,000 back-taxes, interest, and penalties owed.
 He was basically buying the place from himself, obviously not about to lose his investment.
-He thus became the place's 'absentee steward' for the next 34 years, until early 2016.
-Hereby put to rest are the persistant rural legends of how he picked the place up for a song on the county courthouse steps, or won it in a high-stakes poker game -- unless perhaps one considers the original speculative investment a poker hand of sorts and, as it turned out, an incredibly long one.
-(More on Foggy and his reign later.)
+He thus became the place's first 'absentee steward' for the next 34 years until selling in early 2016.
+Hereby put to rest are persistent rural legends of how he'd cunningly picked the place up for a song in a county courthouse steps auction, or won it in a high-stakes poker game -- unless perhaps one considers the original speculative investment a poker hand of sorts and, as it turned out, an incredibly long one.
+(More on Foggy and his long absentee reign later.)

 Now, what about the man who started it all?